jian916/Nemo/Docs/api/lua.md

 | free      | Buffer where to put lua loader code.
 If free is missing or -1 new buffer will be allocated |
 | loadBefore | If true, load new files before existing lua file.
 If false, load new files after existing lua file.
 By default true |

-If error happened, returns string with error.
+If error happened, throw error.

 In other case returns true.